 Not only do you get a taste of local Catalan culture, but dining alone at a market is never awkward since you can either eat on the go or take your food with you back to your hotel.

 Some of my favorite food markets in Barcelona are Mercat de la Boqueria, Mercat de Sant Antoni, Mercat de Santa Caterina, and Mercat de Sant Andreu.

 10. Palau de la Música Catalana

-You’ll be amazed by the building’s principal facade, which has a series of mosaics, floral capitals, and sculptures that come together to create an exceptionally beautiful representation of Catalan music.
+It has a series of mosaics, floral capitals, and sculptures that come together to create an exceptionally beautiful representation of Catalan music.

-You’ll be wowed by an assortment of tiled pillars and a richly colored auditorium that is adorned with a blue-and-gold stained glass.
+As you enter the main foyer, you’ll be wowed by an assortment of tiled pillars and a richly colored auditorium that is adorned with blue-and-gold stained glass.

 The ceiling sparkles from above as it reflects the sunlight shining through the skylight.
 It’s a great place to take in a show.